-First, theoretical analysis regarding the number of queues and the thresholds of queues is not addressed in this paper.
-As mentioned before, adopting our new ordering approach and weighted fairness sharing increase the complexity of theoretical analysis a lot.
-Thus we adopt a simple but practical strategy to determine the number of queues and the thresholds of queues, which is validated through extensive experiments and simulations.
-In the future, we will try to conduct theoretical analysis to set these parameters and make the scheduler more adaptable for different workloads.
+First, a theoretical analysis regarding the number of queues and the thresholds of queues has not been included in this paper.
+As we previously mentioned, adopting a new ordering approach and weighted fair sharing would increase the complexity of theoretical analysis substantially.
+Thus, we have chosen to adopt a simple but practical strategy to determine the number of queues and the thresholds of queues, and the effectiveness of such a strategy is validated through our extensive experiments and simulations.
+As future work, it would be interesting to conduct a more detailed theoretical analysis to set the parameters and make the scheduler more adaptive to different workloads.

 Second, we may take fairness as another major objective for the scheduler in the future work.
 In the current practice, using weighted fairness sharing can achieve better fairness than baselines even though fairness is not explicitly optimized in our algorithm.
-However, it will be interesting to investigate the tradeoff between fairness and job response times.
-We plan to design a tunable parameter to make the tradeoff and flexibly adjust the performance as needed.
+However, it will be interesting to investigate the trade-off between fairness and job response times.
+We plan to design a tunable parameter to make the trade-off and flexibly adjust the performance as needed.